jcreek/denBot/README.md

 ## Features

 Users can join and leave a queue.
 When the queue is full users are DMed a code to join the in-game lobby.
+They have access to a private text channel in the discord server that the captain can manually delete when ready, or that will be automatically removed after a period of time.

 Commands: